I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d10ddi-createdevice.md

 <p> </p>

 ## -remarks
 <p>A display device is a graphics context that is used to hold a collection of rendering state.
 The same process can create multiple devices on a given adapter.
 Note that the number of display devices that can simultaneously exist is limited only by available system memory.
 That is, a driver cannot hardcode a maximum device limit.</p>

 <p>Generally, devices are independent of each other, so that resources that are created in one device cannot be referenced or accessed by resources that are created in another.
 However, cross-process resources are an exception to this rule.</p>

-<p>A display device is a graphics context that is used to hold a collection of rendering state.
-The same process can create multiple devices on a given adapter.
-Note that the number of display devices that can simultaneously exist is limited only by available system memory.
-That is, a driver cannot hardcode a maximum device limit.</p>

-<p>Generally, devices are independent of each other, so that resources that are created in one device cannot be referenced or accessed by resources that are created in another.
-However, cross-process resources are an exception to this rule.</p>